-Entrepreneurial talent has become a key differentiator in the relative competitiveness of talent, as it has prove that attract and creates more benefits and employment for the cities and countries with a higher base of entrepreneurs.
-Both, small and high-income economies continue to attract talent.
+Entrepreneurial skills are a key differentiator in the competition for talent.
+It has been proved that having these skills attract and creates more benefits and employment for the cities and countries.
+Therefore, this creates a higher base of entrepreneurs.
+Both, small and high-income economies continue to attract talent this way.

-Washington, DC is placed in the first place in the classification by cities in attracting talent.
+In 2019 Washington, DC was the first one in the classification of cities attracting these entrepeneurial skills.
 It seems that power and influence attracts more than money.
-And the five-year analysis shows, as expected, that the talent gap widens between disparate economies.
+The five-year analysis shows, as expected, that the talent gap widens between disparate economies.

-The Global Talent Competitiveness Index (GTCI) report 2019, reveals that Switzerland, Singapore and the United States continue to lead the world in competitiveness for talent, while countries in Asia, Latin America and Africa are seeing a progressive erosion of their talent base.
+The Global Talent Competitiveness Index (GTCI) report 2019, revealed that Switzerland, Singapore and the US continue to lead the world in competition for talent.
+On the other side, countries in Asia, Latin America and Africa are seeing a progressive erosion of their talent base.

-The report confirms that issues related to talent have become a dominant concern for organisations, nations and cities, and performance regarding talent is considered a high rank factor for growth and prosperity.
+The report confirms that issues related to talent have become a main concern for organisations, nations and cities.
+Performance regarding talent attraction is considered a high rank factor for growth and prosperity.

-2019’s report focuses especially on entrepreneurial talent – how it is stimulated, promoted and developed around the world and how this affects the relative competitiveness of different economies.
+2019’s report focuses especially on entrepreneurial skills and how they are stimulated, promoted and developed around the world.
+But mainly how this affects the relative competitiveness of different economies.

-- The countries and cities with the highest rankings usually have the greatest openness to entrepreneurial talent.
+- Countries and cities with the highest rankings usually have the greatest openness to entrepreneurial talent.

 - Digitalization and globalization are accentuating the role of entrepreneurial talent.

-The report also reveals that cities and their councils, more than national governments, are developing more leading roles as talent centers and that they will be crucial in reconfiguring the global talent scene.
-This growing importance of cities is due to their greater flexibility and ability to adapt to new trends and patterns – as agile economic units in which politics can be changed more quickly, cities are therefore more attractive for talent, especially for entrepreneurial talent
+The report reveals that cities and their councils, even more than national governments, are developing leading roles as talent centers.
+Therefore, they will be crucial in changing the global talent scene.
+This growing importance of cities is due to their greater flexibility and ability to adapt to new trends and patterns as agile economic units.
+Units in which politics can be changed more quickly.
+Cities are therefore more attractive for talent, especially for entrepreneurial talent

 Washington, DC, is the best ranked city this year, followed by Copenhagen, Oslo, Vienna and Zurich.
 Washington’s position can be attributed to its solid performance in four of the five pillars evaluated in the research, specifically in the “Be global”, “Attract”, “Grow” and “Enable” pillars.
-Its stable economy, dynamic population, excellent infrastructure and connectivity, highly qualified workforce and world class education are all characteristics that contribute to making the city a center of talent of such a high level.
+Its stable economy, dynamic population, excellent infrastructure and connectivity are key.
+But also, its highly qualified workforce and world class education are all characteristics that contribute to making the city a center of talent of such a high level.

-For the first time, the GTCI 2019 provides a longitudinal analysis of competitiveness for talent based on the results of all editions of the GTCI since 2013.
+For the first time the GTCI 2019 provides a longitudinal analysis of competitiveness for talent based on the results of all editions.
 The main finding is that the gap separates the Talent champions from the rest of the global community has been widening.
 Competitiveness for talent is strengthening in groups of countries where it is already comparatively high and weakening in those countries where it is relatively low.

 “Among the top ten in the ranking of competitiveness for talent, only two countries outside of Europe can be seen: Singapore and the United States.
-Europe remains a powerhouse in terms of talent, but also that countries with excellent universities and a strong educational sector are the best at attracting talent, because high-level talent is also internationally mobile, no comparative advantage can be seen as irreversible, and those countries will have to stay open and competitive to maintain their leadership. “
+Europe remains a powerhouse in terms of talent.
+Also countries with excellent universities and a strong educational sector are the best at attracting talent.
+High-level talent is also internationally mobile, no comparative advantage can be seen as irreversible.
+Those countries will have to stay open and competitive to maintain their leadership. “

 Bruno Lanvin, executive director, Global Indexes, INSEAD

-Felipe Monteiro, associate professor of Strategy and academic director of INSEAD and co-editor of the report, added: “Entrepreneurship seems to be a decisive talent for success, all types of organizations have to attract and improve entrepreneurial talent, in an era where Digital transformation is drastically changing the shapes of ecosystems around the world. “
+Felipe Monteiro, associate professor of Strategy and academic director of INSEAD and co-editor of the report, added: “Entrepreneurship seems to be a decisive skill for success, all types of organizations have to attract and improve entrepreneurial talent.
+In an era where Digital transformation is drastically changing the shapes of ecosystems around the world. “

-The GTCI 2019 report, published this week, is a comprehensive annual benchmark that measures how countries and economies cities develop, attract and retain talent, and could help you as an sme owner as an unique resource if you are looking to expand or to look for entrepeneural talent.
-The full report will provide you with the insights of what entrepeneurial people like you are looking for and what other cities offer them.
+The GTCI 2019 report is a comprehensive annual benchmark that measures how countries and economies cities develop, attract and retain talent.
+A thorough read could help you as an sme owner as an unique resource if you are looking to expand or to look for entrepeneurial talent.
+The full report provides the insights of what entrepeneurial people like you are looking for and what other cities are offering to them.

 The 10 best ranked countries in 2019

-In this sixth edition of the GTCI report, Switzerland continues to lead the Competitiveness Index for Global Talent 2019, while Singapore and the United States are placed in second and third place respectively, as they did in 2018.
+In this edition, Switzerland continues to lead the Competitiveness Index.
+Singapore and the United States are placed in second and third place respectively, as they did in 2018.
 These first three countries are followed by Scandinavian countries, Norway (4th), Denmark (5th), Finland (6th) and Sweden (7th).
 Yemen, Congo and Burundi have finished at the bottom of this year’s index,

 As in previous years, higher classifications are associated with higher levels of income.
 Policies and practices that foster competitiveness for talent in more developed countries are less susceptible to political and socio economic fluctuations.
 High-income economies have the stability to invest in lifelong learning, reinforce skills, and attract and retain global talent.